piratax007/dotfiles/README.md

 Here I have a description of the software that I usually install.
 In some files I have specific instructions to install specific dependencies.

+## Scripts
+The `scripts` directory has a serie of scripts to automate the installation and restauration of the configuration.
+Execute the scripts listed below in the given order.

+1. `install_and_setup_github_account.sh` script: This script will be install github and will ask you for the location of your PGP and SSH keys that use to login and sign in Github, and the location of you git config files.
+Additionally, this scripts will clone the dotfiles repo.

 ```
 # apt install bat lsd neofetch cpufetch i3 ranger bpytop bluman zsh
 ```